Last week I outlined how to make smudge sticks and wanted to follow that up by writing about some of the most common smudging herbs to use.

 Myrrh (Commiphora myrrha)

 Myrrh is a bit more common, you may find it in your toothpaste these days, and is a resin from a nearly leafless middle eastern shrub.
-Ancient Egyptians used it for healing and to embalm bodies.
+Ancient Egyptians used it as a smudging herb for healing and to embalm bodies.
 These days many use it for meditation, spirituality, happiness, transformation, strength, confidence, and stability.
 (Find myrrh resin here.)

 Bayberry (Myrica pensylvanica)